dtuait/pwned-proxy-combined/README.md

 2. Clone this repository on your server.

 3. Create the backend environment file.
-A helper script fills in reasonable defaults:
+A helper script fills in reasonable defaults from `.env.example` and `.devcontainer/.env.example`:

    ```bash
    cd pwned-proxy-backend